emacs-mirror/emacs/mps/manual/source/glossary/o.rst

         The one-bit reference count is a special case of the :term:`limited-field reference count`.
-A single bit in an object, called the MRB (Multiple Reference Bit), is cleared when the object is :term:`allocated <allocate>`.
+A single bit in an object, called the MRB (Multiple Reference Bit), is cleared when the object is :term:`allocated`.
 Whenever another :term:`reference` to the object is created, the bit is set.
         Thus, MRB=0 indicates that there is exactly one reference to the object, and MRB=1 indicates that there may be more than one reference to the object.

         The MRB can be stored in the reference rather than in the